The Biggest Risk is a Dream Deferred

 Sales reps are like engineers.
 Lazy.
 Lazy can be good if it drives innovation for more efficient methods.
 Efficiency measured as output compared to input.
 The latter is much more than the former.
 Lazy can be bad if it means potentials not being achieved in life.
-Not many others care if you squander your life in sloth and mediocrity.
+Few care if you squander your life in sloth and mediocrity.
 Hopefully you care.

 Then there are the many that don’t try because of risk.
 This is interesting.
 Risk has no meaning unless compared to something else.
 If we were to live to 1,000, few risks would be worth it.
 If to 70 or 80, the equation is radically transformed.
 The simple fact is, we are all going to die, and not all that long from now.
 Quit comparing risks with absolute safety which does not exist in any case.
 Life is a 100% risk.

-By the way, 3 years later he was dead at 27.
+By the way, 3 years later he was dead at 27 and thus proven correct.

 My objective here is to help you reclaim your dreams right now.
-To manifest your highest potential and not settle for what is merely expedient or easy.
+To manifest your highest potential and not settle for the expedient or easy.
 To have the courage to aim high and the strength to get there.